milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Access Transparency: Access Transparency captures near real-time logs of manual, targeted accesses by Google administrators, and serves them to customers via their Cloud Logging account.

 Assured Workloads: Assured Workloads provides functionality to create security controls that are enforced on your cloud environment.
 These security controls can assist with your compliance requirements (for example, FedRAMP Moderate).

+Audit Manager: Audit Manager provides customers with a shared responsibility matrix for selective compliance standards which Audit Manager supports through Google Cloud Platform.
+It enables customers to perform compliance assessments against their workloads and generate evidence to support compliance audits.

 Binary Authorization: Binary Authorization helps customers ensure that only signed and explicitly-authorized workload artifacts are deployed to their production environments.
 It offers tools for customers to formalize and codify secure supply chain policies for their organizations.